 Guide: Dr. Y. Charlie Hu, Professor, EE, Purdue University.

-We are working on scheduling policy for tasks of analytics jobs in the data center.
+We are working on designing job scheduling policies in the data center.

 Our focus is to improve job completion time.